-In the iReady end of the year assessment, students performed very well.
-For Measure 1- Progress to Annual Typical Growth on iReady with students achieving 133% meaning that they averaged over 1 1/3 grades for the year on average and exceeding the 100% standard.
-For Measure 2- Annual Typical Growth for low achievers, students achieved 124% exceeding the 110% standard.
-For Measure 3- Students with Disabilities gained 100% which is below the 135% standard.
-For Measure 4- Students in their 2nd year will be at mid-grade level or above, students on average were at 35%.
+In iReady, students performed very well.
+For Measure 1- Progress to Annual Typical Growth on iReady with students achieving 117%.
+For 1st-4th grades, they exceeded the 100% growth measure with K grade close at 90% and 5th grade at 92%.
+For Measure 2- Annual Typical Growth for low achievers, students achieved 133% and this is above the 110% standard.
+For Measure 3- Students with Disabilities gained 121% exceeding the standard of 113%.
+For Measure 4- Students in their 2nd year will be at mid-grade level or above, students on average were at 21%.

-Туре Measure Outcome Absolute Each year, 75 percent of all tested students who are enrolled in at least their second year will perform at proficiency on the New York State English language arts exam for grades 3-8.
-No Absolute Each year, the school's aggregate PI on the state's English language arts exam will meet that year's state MIP as set forth in the state's ESSA accountability system.
-Yes
+Туре Measure Outcome Each year, 75 percent of all tested students who are enrolled in at least Absolute their second year will perform at proficiency on the New York State English No language arts exam for grades 3-8.
+Each year, the school's aggregate PI on the state's English language arts Absolute exam will meet that year's state MIP as set forth in the state's ESSA Yes accountability system.
+Each year, the percent of all tested students who are enrolled in at least Comparative their second year and performing at proficiency on the state English Yes Comparative language arts exam will be greater than that of students in the same tested 163 grades in the school district of comparison.
+Each year, the school will exceed its predicted level of performance on the state English language arts exam by an effect size of 0.3 or above Comparative (performing higher than expected to a meaningful degree) according to a No regression analysis controlling for economically disadvantaged students among all public schools in New York State.

-Each year, the percent of all tested students who are enrolled in at least their second year and performing at proficiency on the state English V Comparative language arts exam will be greater than that of students in the same tested grades in the school district of comparison.
-Yes Comparative Each year, the school will exceed its predicted level of performance on the state English language arts exam by an effect size of 0.3 or above (performing higher than expected to a meaningful degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
-Yes Growth Each year, under the state's Growth Model the school's mean unadjusted growth percentile in English language arts for all tested students in grades 4-8 will be above the target of 50.
-Yes
+Each year, under the state's Growth Model the school's mean unadjusted Growth growth percentile in English language arts for all tested students in grades No 4-8 will be above the target of 50.